 - boil and mash for 5 minutes adjusting consistency.

 - finally, serve pav and bhaji as pav bhaji.

 What is pav bhaji masala made of?

-pav bhaji masala is made of dry roasting the spices individually in the low flame and blend it to form a fine powder. here, spices include coriander seeds, cumin seeds, bay leaf, cloves, cardamom, cinnamon stick, pepper, fennel seeds, kashmiri red chilli, turmeric powder, amchur powder. if the masala is coarse, sieve it and blend the coarse powder once again. preserve in an airtight container for longer shelf life.
+pav bhaji masala is made of dry roasting the spices individually on a low flame and blending it to form a fine powder. here, spices include coriander seeds, cumin seeds, bay leaf, cloves, cardamom, cinnamon stick, pepper, fennel seeds, Kashmiri red chili, turmeric powder, amchur powder. if the masala is coarse, sieve it and blend the coarse powder once again. preserve in an airtight container for longer shelf life.

 can we use garam masala instead of pav bhaji masala?

 yes, you can add in case you don’t have pav bhaji masala. but it’s always best to use pav bhaji masala if you have access to it. in case you don’t have pav bhaji masala, add garam masala. addition to it, you may have to add amchur powder or dry mango powder. but yes, the taste entirely varies when you use garam masala powder.